Operation Undergo: Calais

 The 7th and 8th Canadian Infantry Brigades opened their attack on Calais and its western coastal defences at 10:15 a.m., on 25 September after a day's delay, following preparatory air and artillery bombardments.
 The Régiment de la Chaudière were to advance through Escalles, taking Cap Blanc Nez and link up near Sangatte with the North Shore Regiment.
 The North Shores had the difficult task of taking the fortified Noires Mottes, high ground near Sangatte and the site of Batterie Lindemann.
 To shield Canadian activity around Cap Blanc Nez and Calais from observation and interference from the batteries at Cap Gris Nez, a large smoke screen was established along a 3 km line inland from Wissant, for five days.
 The capture of Cap Blanc Nez proved to be unexpectedly easy.
-As soon as the Chaudieres' assault reached the first defences, the garrison offered to surrender.
+As soon as the Chaudières' assault reached the first defences, the garrison offered to surrender.
 This was completed just two hours later, most defenders reportedly being dead drunk.

 The North Shores' attack on Noires Mottes was supported by flail tanks from the 79th Armoured Division and gunfire from the 10th Armoured Regiment on the approach through minefields and by Crocodiles to reduce fortifications.
 Early attempts by small groups of Germans to surrender were discouraged when they were shot down by their own side.
 The advance was held up by the defenders and bomb craters that obstructed the Crocodiles before nightfall.
 Negotiations were opened with the help of German prisoners and the Noires Mottes garrison surrendered at first light on the following morning, 26 September.
 A formidable defensive position and nearly 300 prisoners had been captured cheaply; the Sangatte battery was also surrendered.
 Examination of the forts showed that they had been extensively booby-trapped.

 The early success of the 8th Canadian Brigade had captured ground that overlooked the attack front of the 7th Canadian Brigade, which greatly helped the attacks on the Belle Vue Ridge and Coquelles.
-The 1st Canadian Scottish, the Regina Rifles and The Royal Montreal Regiment were to attack through the Belle Vue fortifications to the seafront just east of Sangatte.
+The 1st Canadian Scottish, the Regina Rifles and the Royal Montreal Regiment were to attack through the Belle Vue fortifications to the seafront just east of Sangatte.
 At first, following closely the creeping artillery barrage, the Canadians overran the first defences.
 Much had been missed by the bombardment and the Reginas suffered many casualties until the reserves, the Canadian Scots and flame-throwing Crocodiles overcame the defenders.
 The 8th Canadian Brigade reached Sangatte on the morning of 26 September, with its objectives complete, it was transferred to the eastern side, relieved the Camerons and applied pressure from another direction.